web-senpai/tech-blog/posts/vscode-tricks.md

 ---
-title: 'VsCode Tips and Tricks'
+title: 'Mastering VS Code: Sneaky Tips and Tricks for Beginner Coders'
 metaTitle: 'VsCode Tips and Tricks'
 metaDesc: 'We will learn how vscode makes life easy'
 socialImage: images/react.jpg